mlau154/pymead/docs/source/install.rst

   pip install .

 This will install pymead and all of its dependencies into the ``Lib/site-packages`` folder of the current version of Python.
-To check that the installation succeeded, run the following lines of code in your Python interpreter:
+To check that the installation succeeded, start a Python interpreter and import the *pymead* library:

 .. code-block::

   python
   >>> import pymead

 If the installation was successful, no errors will be thrown.
-The pymead GUI can then be started from any directory by running the following command in the terminal (use ``python3`` instead of ``py`` for Linux or macOS):
+After closing the interpreter, the pymead GUI can then be started from any directory by running the following command in the terminal (use ``python3`` instead of ``py`` for Linux or macOS):